omidarmat/onLearn/sql.md

 SET NOT NULL;
 ```

 There is a gotcha around this approach.
 When you are using this command to update the configuration of a previously created table, you will end up in an error if the target column already has null values inserted into it.
-The error would say: "column "price" of relation "products" contains null values".
+The error would say: 'column "price" of relation "products" contains null values'.
 In this situations there are two options:

 1. Find all the rows that have `null` for the target column and delete them.
 Then, you can run the command above.
-2. Fina all the rows that have `null` for the target column and change their null to something else, like `99999` or anything special that will remind you that you need to update them with real data.
+2. Find all the rows that have `null` for the target column and change their null to something else, like `99999` or anything special that will remind you that you need to update them with real data.

 As for the second approach, you can use the query below to update the null values for the price column: